Unemployment and Sickness Benefit Flexibilities Under the Railroad Unemployment Insurance Act (RUIA) during the COVID-19 Virus Outbreak

 YES.
 If you test positive for COVID-19, you are eligible for SI benefits.
 Documentation of the positive test should be submitted with your SI application/claim and SI benefits will be payable until your doctor releases you to return to work.

-Coronavirus Aid, Relief, and Economic Security (CARES) Act and Continued Assistance to Rail Workers Act of 2020 (CARWA)
+Coronavirus Aid, Relief, and Economic Security (CARES) Act, Continued Assistance to Rail Workers Act of 2020 (CARWA), and American Rescue Plan Act of 2021 (ARPA)

 - 11) Are there provisions which extend the unemployment periods for which UI benefits can be paid?

 - Under the CARES Act, an employee with less than 10 years of service is eligible to receive up to 65 days of extended benefits within 7 consecutive 2-week registration periods.
-CARWA adds an additional 55 days within 6 additional consecutive 2-week registration periods, which are only available for days of unemployment on or after December 28, 2020.
-No additional days under the CARES Act or CARWA are available for registration periods beginning after April 5, 2021.
+CARWA and ARPA together add an additional 200 days within 20 additional consecutive 2-week registration periods, which are only available for days of unemployment on or after December 28, 2020.
+No additional days under the CARES Act, CARWA, or ARPA are available for registration periods beginning after September 6, 2021.

 - Under the CARES Act, an employee with 10 or more years of service would be eligible for an additional 65 days of extended benefits, for a total of 130 days within 13 consecutive 2-week registration periods.
-CARWA adds an additional 55 days within 6 additional consecutive 2-week registration periods, which are only available for days of unemployment on or after December 28, 2020.
-No additional days under the CARES Act or CARWA are available for registration periods beginning after April 5, 2021.
+CARWA and ARPA together add an additional 200 days within 20 additional consecutive 2-week registration periods, which are only available for days of unemployment on or after December 28, 2020.
+No additional days under the CARES Act, CARWA, or ARPA are available for registration periods beginning after September 6, 2021.

-- 12) Are RUIA claimants eligible for the enhanced CARES Act AND CARWA payments?
+- 12) Are RUIA claimants eligible for the enhanced CARES Act, CARWA, and ARPA payments?

 YES, IF the benefits are UI benefits.
 The CARES Act provides a $1,200 recovery benefit to a qualified employee for any UI registration period beginning on or after April 1, 2020, but no later than July 31, 2020.
-CARWA provides a $600 recovery benefit to a qualified employee for any UI registration period beginning on or after December 27, 2020, but no later than March 14, 2021.
+CARWA and ARPA provide a $600 recovery benefit to a qualified employee for any UI registration period beginning on or after December 27, 2020, but no later than September 6, 2021.

-- 13) How do I know if I am an employee considered qualified for the enhanced CARES Act or CARWA payment?
+- 13) How do I know if I am an employee considered qualified for the enhanced CARES Act, CARWA, or ARPA payment?

-You are eligible for the enhanced CARES Act or CARWA payment(s) for registration periods for which (1) you are receiving UI benefits or (2) you would be receiving UI benefits if you had not already exhausted UI benefits for benefit year 2019 or benefit year 2020.
+You are eligible for the enhanced CARES Act, CARWA, or ARPA payment(s) for registration periods for which (1) you are receiving UI benefits or (2) you would be receiving UI benefits if you had not already exhausted UI benefits for benefit year 2019, benefit year 2020, or benefit year 2021.
 As previously noted, the benefit year for 2019 began on July 1, 2019, and ended on June 30, 2020.
-The benefit year for 2020 began on July 1, 2020, and will end June 30, 2021.
+The benefit year for 2020 began on July 1, 2020, and will end on June 30, 2021.
+The benefit year for 2021 will begin on July 1, 2021, and will end on June 30, 2022.
+Form BA-6, which will be released by the RRB in June, will advise active employees if they are eligible for benefits in the benefit year that begins on July 1, 2021.

-- 14) Does the CARES Act or CARWA include a provision to waive the 7-day waiting period for UI or SI benefits under the RUIA?
+- 14) Does the CARES Act, CARWA, or ARPA include a provision to waive the 7-day waiting period for UI or SI benefits under the RUIA?

 YES.
-The CARES Act and CARWA waive the 7-day waiting period for both UI and SI benefits under the RUIA for any registration period that begins on or after March 28, 2020, and ends on or before March 14, 2021.
-(This is the only temporary benefit established in the CARES Act or CARWA that applies to both UI and SI benefits.)
+The CARES Act, CARWA, and ARPA waive the 7-day waiting period for both UI and SI benefits under the RUIA for any registration period that begins on or after March 28, 2020, and ends on or before September 6, 2021.
+(This is the only temporary benefit established in the CARES Act, CARWA, or ARPA that applies to both UI and SI benefits.)

 However, please note, the waiving of the 7-day waiting period does not mean all 7 days are payable.
 The RUIA provides that the first 4 days of each claim period are considered rest days, i.e., weekend days, and not payable.
-The CARES Act and CARWA did not amend that provision.
+This limitation has not been amended or removed by the CARES Act, CARWA, or ARPA.
 As a result, the maximum payable for each 14 day claim remains 10 days, assuming an employee claims all of the days.
-So, the first 4 days of the first claim period are still not payable, but the effect of the CARES Act and CARWA are that the remaining 3 days of that week are temporarily payable because of the waiver.
+So, the first 4 days of the first claim period are still not payable, but the effect of the CARES Act, CARWA, and ARPA are that the remaining 3 days of that week are temporarily payable because of the waiver.

-- 15) When does the RRB expect to be able to pay eligible employees the payments authorized in late 2020 under the CARES Act and CARWA?
+- 15) When does the RRB expect to be able to pay eligible employees the payments authorized in late 2020 under the CARES Act and CARWA, and authorized in March 2021 under ARPA?

-- 16) Are the benefits payable under the CARES Act or CARWA subject to sequestration, similarly to other benefits payable under the RUIA?
+- 16) Are the benefits payable under the CARES Act, CARWA, or ARPA subject to sequestration, similarly to other benefits payable under the RUIA?

-NO. The temporary benefits created under the CARES Act or CARWA are not subject to sequestration.
+NO. The temporary benefits created under the CARES Act, CARWA, and ARPA are not subject to sequestration.
 Under CARWA, beginning January 3, 2021, all benefits under the RUIA (including normal UI and SI benefits as well as normal extended UI and SI benefits) will be exempt from sequestration until 30 days after the Presidential declaration of a national emergency concerning COVID-19 terminates.
 The RRB will publish additional information regarding the re-sequestration of RUIA benefits when the end date of the Presidential declaration of a national emergency is known.

 The CARES Act created a new temporary federal program called Pandemic Unemployment Assistance (PUA).
 In general, PUA provides additional weeks of unemployment benefits to individuals not eligible for regular unemployment compensation or extended benefits, including those who have exhausted all rights to such benefits.